Modes of persuasion: Kairos

 Kairos (plural: kairoi) is an arguable fourth mode of persuasion which means the "right time", "season" or "opportunity".
 Kairos is an appeal to the timeliness or context in which a presentation is publicized, which includes contextual factors external to the presentation itself but still capable of affecting the audience's reception to its arguments or messaging, such as the time in which a presentation is taking place, the place in which an argument or message is being made, the background information and demographics of an audience such as age, culture, faith, creed, etc., the appropriateness of the speaker's tone given the nature of the occasion, and the relationship between the speaker, the audience and the topic.

-It is also important for speakers to be aware of events that might happen during the moment of a speech, like outside noise, the technology that can be used during the event, as well as the weather conditions on the day, so it can be easier for him/her to connect with the audience and not be disturbed during the speech.
+It is also important for speakers to be aware of events that might happen during the moment of a speech, like outside noise, the technology that can be used during the event, or the weather conditions on the day, so it can be easier for to connect with the audience and not be disturbed during the speech.

 An example would be an outdated advertisement that would have been effective 40 years ago but hasn't aged well by today's standards.
 If both the advertisement made 40 years ago and the exact same advertisement made today contain the same speaker with the same credentials (ethos), and the same arguments with the same logic (logos), and they both appeal to the same emotions and the same values (pathos), but the reception is completely different, then what has changed is the context in which the presentation was made (kairos).

+"Arguments and Persuasion" by Keith and Lundberg

+The main argument put forward by Keith and Lundberg throughout the course of this chapter was that rhetoric is not force or manipulation but rather a systematic thought-out method of persuasion.
+They go on to talk about Aristotle's three frameworks and how they can be used to appeal or make an argument: logos (proof), ethos (credibility), and pathos (emotions).
+Tools for finding arguments, otherwise known as Topoi, are also examined in the chapter.
+The authors differentiate two different kinds of topoi: general (which is used in universal arguments) and special (which is more content specific arguments).
+Finally, the passage discusses stock issues and the following important frameworks of it: presumption and burden of proof, legal stock issues, and policy stock issues.
+All in all, the text explains the various tools used in persuasion and how effective they can be if used correctly.